jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

       - get_minutes(sleep_time)
     )

-  the terminal shows passing tests!
+  and the terminal shows passing tests!
 There is something wrong with this calculation...

 .. _test_duration_w_hours_and_minutes_refactor: